testingisdocumenting/znai/znai-docs/znai/introduction/what-is-this.md

 Present a feature in a meeting and then share the same content as a link to the documentation.

-:include-image: slide.png {scale: 0.5, border: true}
+:include-image: znai-presentation.png {pixelRatio: 2.0}

 # Batteries Included

-`Znai` comes with
+Znai comes with

+* Markdown with custom extensions and dozens of plugins:
+  * Content from external files with markers and filters support
+  * Simplified extraction of a function body content (working with examples)
+  * Embedding of JavaDoc/PyDoc documentation text, preserving styles
+  * Beautiful API documentation capabilities
+  * Rich visuals like flow diagrams and charts
+  * etc
-* dev server mode with changes highlight and auto-jump to a change
+* Dev server mode with changes highlight and auto-jump to a change
-* local search (with full preview)
+* Local search (with full preview)
-* dark/light mode runtime switch
+* Dark/light mode runtime switch
-* instant switching between pages

-:include-image: search.png {fit: true, border: true}
+* Presentation Mode to automatically turn your documentation into slides, using the same content